bibleexchange/courses/romans/sw/0101_pauls-introduction-to-book.md

 Paul proclaimed as much as in me is, I am ready to preach the gospel to you that are at Rome also.-V. 15 This means he was ready to go and preach with all that was within him; well knowing that he would face opposition to the Gospel message.

-Paul demonstrated the spirit of a True Prophet &mdash;Ambassador &mdash; Oracle-Messenger of God: &quot;I am ready to preach the gospel to you.&quot; We see Paul has a genuine pastor&apos;s heart, as well.
+Paul demonstrated the spirit of a True Prophet —Ambassador — Oracle-Messenger of God: "I am ready to preach the gospel to you."
+We see Paul has a genuine pastor&apos;s heart, as well.
 (1:11-17; 9:1-3; 15:23-24)

 NOTE: "ready <prothumos>" means 'forward in spirit, predisposed; ready, willing.'
 Matthew 26:41; Mark 14:38